actoron/jadex/docs/tutorials/quickstart/05 Summary.md

 *"The communication between time user and time provider needs to be defined including, on the protocol level, the allowed sequences of messages and, on the application level, the data format for the transferred information."*

 In Jadex, a set of message transports assures that platforms can communicate in local networks as well as across the Internet.
-For the protosol level, Jadex comes with ready to use implementations for [commonly used interaction patterns](../../../futures/futures/)) like publish/subscribe.
+For the protocol level, Jadex comes with ready to use implementations for [commonly used interaction patterns](../../futures/futures.md)) like publish/subscribe.

 On the application level, interaction may use classes and interfaces as needed for the data types.
 Jadex provides automatic conversion of objects to transer formats like binary, JSON and XML.